 Faith-Rooted Organizer - email@example.com

 Grecia Lopez-Reyes began her journey with CLUE in the summer of 2015 as a Young Religious Fellow, learning and working on the Ports Campaign with Los Angeles and Long Beach Port Truck Drivers, the Coalition to End Wage Theft, and the Hospitality Campaign with Long Beach Hotel Workers at the Renaissance and Westin.
 She continued to develop her gifts and organizing skills as CLUE’s Faith-Rooted Organizer around the OUR Walmart campaign.
-She is currently focusing her organizing work around the LAX and Inglewood campaigns.
+She is currently focusing her organizing work around the ports and hotels of the Long Beach area.

 Faith-Rooted Organizer - firstname.lastname@example.org